syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/Views.md

 #### Non-Accessible Blocks

-You can restrict/allocate certain timeslot as Non-accessible block using `NonAccessibleBlocks` of `DayViewSettings`, so that you can allocate those timeslots for predefined events/activities like Lunch hour.
+You can restrict/allocate certain timeslot as non-accessible block using `NonAccessibleBlocks` of `DayViewSettings`, so that you can allocate those timeslots for predefined events/activities like Lunch hour.

 #### Working Hours

 You can differentiate working hours with non-working hour timeslots by its color using `WorkStartHour` and  `WorkEndHour` properties of DayViewSettings.

 #### All Day Appointments Panel

-You can view All day appointments in separate panel and the panels visibility can be enabled by setting `ShowAllDay property of DayViewSettings as true.
+You can view All day appointments in separate panel and the panels visibility can be enabled by setting `ShowAllDay` property of DayViewSettings as true.

 {% highlight c# %}